Raw Produce Quality Grading Automation

 More importantly, manual processes make it nearly impossible to identify quality trends.

-These trends can prevent issues upstream.
 When a grower’s fields produce higher defect rates, manual systems catch it too late.
 Thousands of pounds have already moved through your facility!

 Automated Quality Grading is the Solution

-Precision Grading That Scales With Your Operation
+Precision Grading Systems That Scale With Your Operation

 A worker in protective clothing inspects peaches on a production line while holding a tablet, ensuring quality grading in a food processing facility.